manhofer/Line3Dpp/README.md

 About
 =====

-Line3D++ is a line-based Multi-View Stereo (MVS) algorithm, that can generate 3D line models from oriented image sequences (e.g. Structure-from-Motion results).
+Line3D++ is a line-based Multi-View Stereo (MVS) algorithm written in C++, that can generate 3D line models from oriented image sequences (e.g. Structure-from-Motion results).

 ![Teaser Image](teaser.png)